JacobYuan7/RLIP/README.md

 | RLIP-ParSeD | RLIP | COCO + VG | ResNet-50 | DDETR | [link](******Link to be added******) |
 | RLIP-ParSe | RLIP | COCO + VG | ResNet-50 | DETR | [link](******Link to be added******) |

-With respect to the first and last line of the pre-trained weights, they are produced from the original codebase.
+With respect to the first, third and fourth line of the pre-trained weights, they are produced from the original codebase.
 For further reference, you could visit [DDETR](https://github.com/fundamentalvision/Deformable-DETR) and [MDETR](https://github.com/ashkamath/mdetr).
 The weights provided above are transformed from original codebases.
-With respect to the other three models' weights, optionally, you can pre-train the model yourself by running the corresponding script:
+With respect to the last three models' weights, optionally, you can pre-train the model yourself by running the corresponding script:
 ```shell
 # RLIP-ParSe
 bash scripts/Pre-train_RLIP-ParSe_VG.sh